dustinpfister/blog_posts/_posts/canvas-example-animation-basics.md

 layout: post
 id: 544
 categories: canvas
-updated: 2020-02-19 10:10:49
+updated: 2020-02-19 10:13:34
-version: 1.25
+version: 1.26
 ---

-So this is another post on [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), and for this post it will be about some basics with [canvas animation](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_animations).
-Making animations with canvas can be a fun, and rewarding experience and is definitely and example of the fun side of javaScript.
+So this is another post on [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), and for this post it will be about some basic example that have to do with [canvas animation](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_animations).

+Making animations with canvas can be a fun, and rewarding experience and is definitely an example of the fun side of javaScript.
 In addition in some situations animations can also be helpful as well as a way to express data, or show how something works.
-There are many canvas frameworks out there, but for now I will be sticking to just plain old native client side javaScript by itself here.
+There is of course the idea of visualizing a problem, and animation can be a good tool to help do just that.
+There are many canvas frameworks out there, but for now I will be sticking to just plain old native client side javaScript by itself here today.

 <!-- more -->